 Pursuant to the provisions of the Act and SEBI LODR Regulations theBoard is required to carry out an annual performance evaluation of its own performancethe performance of the directors individually as well as the evaluation of the working ofits Committees.

-The performance evaluation of the members of the Board the Board levelCommittees and Board as a whole was carried out on May 22 and May 23 2019 as per theBoard evaluation policy of the Company.
+The performance evaluation of the members of the Board the Board levelCommittees and Board as a whole was carried out on July 27 & July 28 2020 as per theBoard Evaluation Policy of the Company.
 The manner in which evaluation has been carriedout and criteria of evaluation has been explained in the Corporate Governance Report.

 BOARD/COMMITTEE COMPOSITION AND MEETINGS

 A calendar of meetings is prepared and circulated in advance to theDirectors.
-The details of composition of Board and Committees and their meetings heldduring the year are given in the Corporate Governance Report.
-The intervening gap betweenthe Meetings was within the period prescribed under the Act and the SEBI LODR Regulations.
+The details of composition of Board and Committees and their meetings heldduring the year are given in the Corporate Governance Report which forms integral part ofthis Report.
+The intervening gap between the Meetings was within the period prescribedunder the Act and the SEBI LODR Regulations.

 CORPORATE SOCIAL RESPONSIBILITY INITIATIVES